Metaplay logo

 It means players don't require the latest hardware or deep pockets to play games with one another.
 Players today have become accustomed to instant access, whether that's on console with cloud gaming built-in to Xbox and PlayStation monthly premium subscriptions as standard or mobile's tried-and-tested playable ad format.

+Providing over-the-air updates for your game is another way to recognise this appetite for instant experiences.
 These seamlessly introduce new mechanics and features to players without the need for app store-side game updates.

 One way to achieve this, for example, is via the Metaplay SDK, which allows developers to manage entire game economies and content delivery pipelines over-the-air via the advanced Game Configs feature.